 Free legal research tools used to be a dream.
-High-quality legal research is a necessity for all law firms—after all, finding the right precedent or statute could give you the edge to win your case—but does it have to be expensive?
+High-quality legal research is a necessity for all law firms—after all, finding the right precedent or statute could give you the edge to win your case.

-In the past, paid research platforms were the only choice, so we accepted legal research tools as a costly-but-necessary expense for law firms.
-Today, however, the landscape of the industry has changed dramatically, with numerous excellent free tools available online—making free legal research a viable option for law firms looking to allocate funds to other areas of their practice, without compromising the quality of their research.
+In the past, paid research platforms were the only choice.
+We accepted legal research tools as a costly-but-necessary expense for law firms.
+Today, however, there are excellent free tools available online.
+These tools mean free legal research a viable option for law firms looking to allocate funds to other areas of their practice, without compromising the quality of their research.

 The only catch?
 You have to know where to look.